 Ventral hernia repair surgery is often conducted with the use of mesh implants, but these implants can cause injuries.
-If you have suffered an injury from a mesh implant, you may be eligible to file a claim for compensatory damages.
+If you have suffered an injury from a mesh implant, you may be eligible to file a hernia mesh lawsuit.

 Here, we discuss what a ventral hernia is.
 We also answer some of the more common questions associated with ventral hernia repair and subsequent injuries associated with the same.